EQUINOX24/SplitOct/README.md

 pip install sympy
 ```

-After installing SymPy, you can clone the SplitOct repository or download the `SplitOct.py` file from the [GitHub repository](https://github.com/EQUINOX24/SplitOct/blob/master/src/SplitOct.py).
+After installing SymPy, you can clone the SplitOct repository or download the [`SplitOct.py`](https://github.com/EQUINOX24/SplitOct/blob/master/src/SplitOct.py) file from this repository.

 ## Usage